Last Updated on 2022/04/22

 After the defeat of the Second World War II, many Japanese officers performed the ritual suicide by disembowelment, called in Japanese Suppuku (stomach-cutting).

 They chose to die rather than surrender, using a knife 15 cm long and cutting the abdomen from the left to the right.

-Under normal circumstances seppuku not immediately kills the candidate, so someone had to assist in order to relieve pain.
+Under normal circumstances seppuku does not immediately kill the candidate, so someone had to assist in order to relieve pain.

 Related articles: The Unit 731 in China